Combine GA4 and GSC Data in Looker Studio

 With this, you can merge two data sets (GA4 and GSC) which is called blending in Data Studio.

-With blended data GA4 and GSC data, you can create a very simple table that shows you Google search performance metrics along with user engagement metrics from GA4.
+With blended data GA4 and GSC data, you can create a simple table that shows you Google search performance metrics along with user engagement metrics from GA4.

 According to your use case, you can also add other metrics from GA4 such as e-commerce add to cart or purchases from a page, number of events (if you’re tracking different events for a similar set of pages), DAU/WAU/MAU if you’re tracking app pages, Publisher Ad clicks/impressions if you’ve connected Adsense/ Admob account to your GA4 account.